lucianoayres/nino-cli/README.md

 ## Command-line Flags

 -   `-model` or `-m` : The model to use (default: "llama3.2").
-    -   This must match the model that is currently running on Ollama.
+    -   Note: This must match the model that is currently running on Ollama.
 -   `-prompt` or `-p` : The prompt to send to the language model (required unless `-prompt-file` is used).
 -   `-prompt-file` or `-pf` : The path to a text file containing the prompt (optional).
-    -   If both `-prompt` and `-prompt-file` are provided, `-prompt` takes precedence.
+    -   Note: If both `-prompt` and `-prompt-file` are provided, `-prompt` takes precedence.
 -   `-image` or `-i`: Path to local image file to include in the request (optional).
     -   Note: This flag is compatible only with multimodal models that support image inputs.
 It can be used multiple times to include multiple images in a single request.
 -   `-url` or `-u` : The host and port where the Ollama server is running (optional).
-    -   The default `http://localhost:11434/api/generate` will be used if no URL is passed.
+    -   Note: The default `http://localhost:11434/api/generate` will be used if no URL is passed.
 -   `-format` or `-f` : Specifies the format of the response from the model.
-    -   Currently, the only supported value is `json`.
-    -   Note: This flag requires that your prompt explicitly instructs the model to respond in JSON format.
+    -   Note: Currently, the only supported value is `json`.
+This flag also requires that your prompt explicitly instructs the model to respond in JSON format.
 -   `-output` or `-o`: Specifies the filename where the model output will be saved (optional).
 -   `-no-loading` or `-nl` : Disable the loading animation (optional).
 -   `-no-stream` or `-ns`: Disables streaming mode, displaying the entire response at once instead of progressively showing it on the screen.